North Korea Conducts First Ballistic Missile Test Under Trump

 North Korea test-fired a ballistic missile on Sunday, marking the Pyongyang’s first such provocation during the presidency of Donald Trump.
 The medium- or intermediate-range ballistic missile landed in the Sea of Japan, but did not reach Japan’s territorial waters.
 North Korean leader Kim Jong Un had recently warned that his regime was ready to test an intercontinental ballistic missile (ICBM) capable of reaching the U.S., but U.S. Strategic Command says Sunday’s missile posed no such threat, and reportedly travelled only 310 miles.

 Japanese Prime Minister Shinzo Abe, who is spending the weekend with President Trump at Trump’s private Mar-a-Lago club in Florida, appeared with Trump at an odd, hastily-arranged press conference on Saturday night to denounce the test.
 Trump had been previously asked about the test on Saturday during a photo opportunity with the media on Saturday night, but did not respond to the questions.
-Then, an hour later, the media was asked to reassemble for a two-minute press conference during which Abe said, through a translator, that North Korea’s missile launch was “absolutely intolerable” and called on the rogue state to comply with UN Security Council resolutions.
+Then, an hour later, the media was asked to reassemble for a two-minute press conference during which Abe said, through a translator, that North Korea’s missile launch was “absolutely intolerable” and called on the rogue state to comply with UN Security Council resolutions banning the country from pursuing such weapons.
 Abe also explained that Trump had assured him that the U.S. would always be with Japan “100 percent” and that Trump was appearing with him to demonstrate that commitment.

 Trump then added, without mentioning North Korea or the missile test, that “I just want everybody to understand and fully know that the United States of America stands behind Japan, its great ally, 100 percent.”
 The pair of leaders then left the press conference without taking questions from reporters.